TanjaSchilling/LangevinSimulator/README.md

 A description of all available parameters is given in sec. **Parameters**.

 Please ensure that the input trajectories are formatted properly.
+Furthermore, it is assumed that the trajectories are smooth.
+For a small number of noisy input trajectories, the memory kernel will be noisy as well.

 Example trajectories are located at `MyParentFolder/LangevinSimulator/TEST_DATA`.
 The first column contains the times and the following columns contain the corresponding values for the observables.